TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Writing Code/README.md

-Inside this folder, you find plenty of examples, organized by display resolution and other features:
+Inside this folder, you find plenty of examples, organized by display resolution and features:

 <img src="images/lilygo_t-display_platformio_examples1.png" width="100%" height="100%" />

 > [!IMPORTANT]
 > *TFT_eSPI* is a *generic TFT display library* not affiliated with any particular board or display.
-The *T-Display resolution* of *135x240* pixels is rather unusual.
+The *T-Display resolution* of *135x240* pixels is rather uncommon.
 Use the examples in the folder *160x128* as a start.
 You can adjust the resolution to your full screen capacity later.

 ### Copying Example Code
 To use one of the examples, open the example *.ino* file in *VSCode*, select the entire code, and paste it into your main source code file `src\mainapp.cpp`.
 Replace all the sample code that existed in this file.